-In many of my chats we always spend some time talking about the person’s day job but with Fiona Boyes, music is her day job.
+In many of my blues chats we always spend some time talking about the person’s day job but with Fiona Boyes, music is her day job.
 Fiona has been a professional musician for over 25 years and during that period has won many awards and distinctions.
-Indeed at the time of recording this Fiona had two nominations coming up in the in the American Blues Music Awards for her latest album “Professin’ The Blues”; one for best acoustic album of the year in America and one for Fiona personally as Acoustic Artist of the year.
+Indeed at the time of recording this chat Fiona had two nominations coming up in the American Blues Music Awards for her latest album “Professin’ The Blues”; one award for best acoustic album of the year in America and one award for Fiona personally as Acoustic Artist of the year.

 Fiona recorded this from her home in beautiful Yamba in northern New South Wales and if you listen carefully you will hear the occasional rainbow lorikeet bird chatter in the background.

 Please check out the links below as you listen to this podcast; there is a lot of background material contained in these links.

 I felt I discovered the multi-layered person that is Fiona Boyes in this chat and I really enjoyed the process.

 Subscribe: iTunes | Stitcher | Android | Subscribe on Android